mmatyas/pegasus-docs/docs/themes/example-simple.md

 You should now see the list of games, changing with the selected collection on pressing ++left++/++right++.

 !!! note
-    `games.model` is a list of Game objects. `modelData` in the delegate will be one Game object of the Model.
+    `gameList.model` is a list of Game objects. `modelData` in the delegate will be one Game object of the Model.

 I'll do two quick reorganization in the code:

-- typing `api.currentCollection.games.<something>` every time is a bit long, so I create a property as a shortcut
+- typing `api.currentCollection.gameList.<something>` every time is a bit long, so I create a property as a shortcut
 - I move the Delegate definition to a separate object to make the code cleaner

 ```qml hl_lines="12 15 25"